rubeun/slackbot/README.md

-# BART Slack Chat Bot
+# BART Train Arrivals Slack Chat Bot
-# Description: A chat bot for Slack using Hubot.
+Description: A chat bot for Slack using Hubot.
 Used to get the latest live train arrival times for a specified BART station
-#               using BART's API.
+               using BART's API.
 Also provides
-# Usage:
+ Usage:
-#   bart help                       - show you how to use the bart chatbot
-#   bart map                        - displays a map of BART stations and lines
-#   bart codes                      - displays all the 4 letter station code and their corresponding station names
-#   bart arrivals <station code>    - displays all the arriving trains corresponding to the BART station code specified
-#   bart next <station code>        - displays only the next arriving train for each line corresponding to the BART station code
+   bart help                       - show you how to use the bart chatbot bart map                        - displays a map of BART stations and lines bart codes                      - displays all the 4 letter station code and their corresponding station names bart arrivals <station code>    - displays all the arriving trains corresponding to the BART station code specified bart next <station code>        - displays only the next arriving train for each line corresponding to the BART station code

-#
-# Author: Rubeun Tan
+ Author: Rubeun Tan
-# Date: June 25th 2018
+ Date: June 25th 2018